 Corn was very important in ancient Native American life and still is today.
 In addition to being used as food, it was also used for religious ceremonies like the naming ceremonies of babies, and marriage and funeral rituals.
 Corn was actually considered a deity in some cultures and a clan symbol for certain tribes.
 For the Hopi, it represented the Eastern rising sun and the beginning of life and wisdom.

 Called flour corn, blue corn is coarser than yellow or white corn and is used for flours and cornmeal.
 Many Native Americans used ground corn to cleanse and purify the skin.
 It was rubbed onto the skin before ceremonies to rid the body of impurities.
-Ground corn also acts as an exfoliator, ridding the skin of dead cells thus encouraging cell renewal.
+Ground corn may also be used as an exfoliator.

-Wild Mint for hair and skin.
 The Cheyenne Indians in Montana used a decoction of the wild mint plant as hair oil.
-The Thompson Indians of British Columbia used the whole plant soaked in warm water to make a solution that was used in hair dressing.
-Mint was also used in bath water to alleviate itchy skin.
+The Thompson Indians of British Columbia used the whole plant soaked in warm water to make a solution that was used in hairdressing.
+Mint was also used in bath water to try to alleviate itchy skin.

-Yarrow for fragrant Hair.
 Native Americans used an infusion of the leaves from this strong-scented perennial plant as a hair wash.
-The Okanagan Indians of British Columbia mixed the leaves and stems with white clematis (a perennial with bright yellow flowers) and witch’s broom branches to make a shampoo.
+The Okanagan Indians of British Columbia mixed the leaves and stems with white clematis (a perennial with bright yellow flowers) and witch’s broom branches to make shampoo.

-Yucca for hair growth.
 The yucca plant was used by several Native American tribes to encourage hair growth and to prevent baldness.
 The roots of young yucca plants were used for shampoo.
 The crushed roots were soaked in water to make a hair wash.
 Other methods involved peeling the bark of the root, which was rubbed in a pan of shallow water to make suds to rub into the hair and scalp.
-Yucca was also used as a hair wash for newborns by the Zuni Indians to help their hair grow healthy and strong.
+Yucca was also used as a hair wash for newborns by the Zuni Indians to try to help their hair grow healthy and strong.